zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Micro Theory I/Micro Theory VI - Theory of the Firm.md

 Then what's up with $\pi(p)$ and $y(p)$?
 - $\pi$ is homogeneous of degree $1$.
 Think of it as expenditure function: changing prices doesn't change relative prices and so isoprofit lines have the same slope.
 So tangency doesn't change (only the height and steepness of the surface)
-- $\pi$ is convex
+- $\pi$ is convex $p y(p)$.
+If all prices change then HD1; but if a single price changes then you will substitute away from that good
 - $y(p)$ is homogeneous of degree $0$ in $p$.
-	- Convex production set means convex supply function.
-Strictly convex production set is $y(p)$ singleton.
+	- Convex production set means convex supply correspondence.
+But not unique $y$ - imagine again our flat spots in production set frontier.
+	- Strictly convex production set is $y(p)$ singleton.

+<font color=#F7B801>we start here with rpoduction set. why didn't we start with consumption set and expenditure minimization.
+Or start here with cost minimization</font>

+## Cost Minimization and Duality

+Suppose you have some $\pi(p)$.
+Then you can create: $\hat Y = \{y \in \R^L : py \leq \pi(p) \forall p >> 0 \}$.
+What can we say about $\hat Y$? ie. can I recover the technology from the profit function?

+Like integrability: we asked if we can get preferences out of expenditure function.
+Expenditure function is challenging b/c e(p,u) has a u.... we don't have that here.